My writings & interviews

 I have contributed more than 25 pieces to The Huffington Post since 2010 on global development issues as diverse as HIV, malaria, cancer, hunger, nutrition, abortion, social media and the G8 and G20 summits.
 Read them all here.

 Since 2011, I have contributed over a dozen pieces on a variety of global health issues to Impatient Optimists, the blog of the Bill & Melinda Gates Foundation.

-I'm a big fan of the Co.EXIST blog of Fast Company and have written two blogs, on using sex to prevent unsafe sex and global health innovation.
+I'm a big fan of Fast Company and have written two blogs for them.

 I was pleased to start writing for the ONE Blog of the ONE Campaign in 2012 on such issues as using technology to talk to Ethiopian university students about HIV and another on on using Brazilian Carnaval to fight HIV.

 The American Cancer Society has hired me twice to write reports on their "Meet the Targets" advocacy grants in developing countries, including this final report published in December 2014.

 I've written a few times for the Knowledge4Health Blog

 Here's my first blog, on drones, schools and sanitary pads, published on the Humanosphere Blog

 I published my first blog in The Washington Post on the role of faith in the London Family Planning Summit on July 10, 2012.